maxmind/libmaxminddb/README.md

 # Bug Reports

-Please report bugs by filing an issue with our github repository at https://github.com/maxmind/libmaxminddb/issues
+Please report bugs by filing an issue with our GitHub issue tracker at https://github.com/maxmind/libmaxminddb/issues

 # Dev Tools